erietz/pisync/README.md

   user is probably `/root` rather than your `~/` directory.
 - If you want the log file to still go the your home directory when you run as root, use this `sudo -E python3 ./run_backups.py`
-- You can also specify the log file location in your `Config`.
+- You can also specify the log file location in your config.
     - Hard coding the log file path solves some of the quirks that you can run into when using a cron job.